0xpeace/git/readme.txt

 Git is a free sofware distributed under the Gpl.
 Git has a mutable index called stage.
 Git tracks changes of files.
-create a branch is quick.
+create a new branch is quick & simple.